 - After each class, TAs will send out a quick survey where you vote for the best presentation among the others in your session, and give a reason why you think it was best.

 Weekly Group Presentations (week 2-8): 6 pts each

 Participation in weekly surveys: 5 pts Individual peer-review report of another team’s paper: 8 pts

 Final presentation, paper (to be written in the form of a short conference paper), and code repository: 45 pts

 Students will not be graded on whether they can successfully achieve their desired accuracies in predicting outcomes, given that most projects will be risky and not guaranteed to work.
 Students will be graded on devoting sufficient time to the project, clearly explaining progress and challenges, correctly applying techniques, and clearly writing up results.
 Successful projects will have the reward of paid trips to conferences (if the paper is accepted).

 Length of weekly presentations will be determined by the number of projects.
 All students are expected to attend all sessions, and to give full attention and feedback to their classmates or instructors (no open laptops except for presenters).

-> Students will work in groups of 3 people.
+Students will work in groups of 3 people.
+We expect that each member of the team contribute in both technical and non-technical components.
 At the end of quarter, we will solicit feedback on your teammates and reserve the right to give individuals in the group higher or lower grades than the group average.

-> Earth System Science
+Earth System Science